h4cc/awesome-elixir/README.md

 *Useful libraries or tools that don't fit in the categories above.*

 * [Apex](https://github.com/bjro/apex) - Awesome Print for Elixir.
+* [erlang_term](https://github.com/okeuday/erlang_term) - Provide the in-memory size of Erlang terms, ignoring where these are stored.
 * [ex2ms](https://github.com/ericmj/ex2ms) - Translates Elixir functions to match specifications for use with `ets`.
 * [exprint](https://github.com/parroty/exprintf) - A printf / sprintf library for Elixir.
 It works as a wrapper for :io.format.
 * [exquisite](https://github.com/meh/exquisite) - LINQ-like match_spec generation for Elixir.